Lucha Apocalypto (2026)

-Lucha Apocalypto is an upcoming professional wrestling event co-produced by Major League Wrestling (MLW) and Consejo Mundial de Lucha Libre (CMLL) that will take place on February 7, 2026, at the Cicero Stadium in Cicero, Illinois.
-The event will air live on BeIN Sports USA and stream live on MLW's YouTube channel.
+Lucha Apocalypto was a professional wrestling event co-produced by Major League Wrestling (MLW) and Consejo Mundial de Lucha Libre (CMLL) that took place on February 7, 2026, at the Cicero Stadium in Cicero, Illinois.
+The event served as a taping for MLW Fusion.

 Production

 Background

 Lucha Apocalypto is a reoccurring professional wrestling supercard event produced by MLW and CMLL that was first held on November 9, 2024.
 The first event would air live on November 9, 2024, but the stream was postponed to November 10, 2024, due to technical issues and was aired on tape delay on MLW's YouTube channel.

 On May 8, 2025, MLW announced that Lucha Apocalypto would take place on November 15, 2025, at the Cicero Stadium in Cicero, Illinois.
-This will be the second consecutive Kings of Colosseum held at the venue, following 2025.
+This will be the second consecutive Lucha Apocalypto held at the venue, following 2025.
 On August 15, 2025, MLW announced that Lucha Apocalypto would be rescheduled to February 7, 2026.